Jaimeloeuf/mw/api/src/infra/Telegram/Bots/README.md

 ## Bot addition/deletion
 1. Once a new Bot is added or a Bot is deleted, re-run codegen with `npm run codegen all` to update the generated `infra` export namespace.
 The codegen step responsible for this is `genInfraBarrelFile`.
 1. Register the bot in [`allBotLoaders.ts`](./allBotLoaders.ts).

+## Development
+Remember to temporarily remove the production only blocker in [`setupTelegramBots`](../../../startup/telegram/setupTelegramBots.st.ts) in order to test your bot's webhook and commands.